mvolkmann/blog/src/rust.md

    println!("result is {}", result);
    ```

 4. Use the `expect` method.

    This is nearly the same as the `unwrap` method.
-   The only difference is that we can supply a custom error message.
+   The only difference is that a custom error message can be supplied.
    We can replace the lines above with the following:

    ```rust